aleksamagicka/gigabyte_waterforce-hwmon/README.md

 The following devices are supported by this driver:

-* Gigabyte AORUS WATERFORCE X (240, 280, 360)
+* Gigabyte AORUS WATERFORCE X240
-* Gigabyte AORUS WATERFORCE X 360G
+* Gigabyte AORUS WATERFORCE X280
-* Gigabyte AORUS WATERFORCE EX 360
+* Gigabyte AORUS WATERFORCE X360

 Being a standard `hwmon` driver, it provides readings via `sysfs`, which are easily accessible through `lm-sensors` as usual.